zhoupgit/grafana/docs/sources/datasources/azure-monitor/_index.md

 Once you've added the Azure Monitor data source, you can [configure it](#configure-the-data-source) so that your Grafana instance's users can create queries in its [query editor]({{< relref "./query-editor" >}}) when they [build dashboards](ref:build-dashboards) and use [Explore](ref:explore).

-The Azure Monitor data source supports visualizing data from three Azure services:
+The Azure Monitor data source supports visualizing data from four Azure services:

 - **Azure Monitor Metrics:** Collect numeric data from resources in your Azure account.
 - **Azure Monitor Logs:** Collect log and performance data from your Azure account, and query using the Kusto Query Language (KQL).